 Global Service Learning (GSL) is Lakeside's leading-edge program designed to help students prepare for the challenges of the 21st century.
 Students can also study off campus during their junior year of high school.
-For more information see LEAVES OF ABSENCE.
+For more information the global programs webpage.
+See also LEAVES OF ABSENCE.